Revolutionary-Games/RevolutionaryWebApp/README.md

 ThriveDevCenter requires a PostgreSQL database to operate.

-You can create a new account with `psql`:
+You can create a new account and a database for the account with `psql`:

-And a database for the account:
 ```sql
 CREATE USER thrivedevcenter WITH LOGIN PASSWORD 'PUTAPASSWORDHERE';
 ```